-- (b) an independently published index of prices, costs or wages; - (c) a fixed percentage of the base rent; - (d) a fixed actual amount; - (e) if the rent is determined as a base rent plus an amount equal to a percentage of the turnover of the lessee's business-the average rental paid over the previous year, or the stated number of previous years, of the lease; - (f) another basis prescribed by regulation; - (g) a single basis formed by a combination of 2 or more bases mentioned in paragraphs (b) to (f). - (6) If the rent is determined as a base rent plus an amount equal to a percentage of the turnover of the lessee's business the review of the base rent must be made in accordance with subsections (4) and (5). - (7) If, under a retail shop lease, the rent is to be reviewed during the term of the lease or any renewal or extension of the lease, the rent payable for the rental period after the timing of an invalid review is- - (a) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (a)-the same as the rent payable before the timing of the review; or - (b) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (b)-the rent worked out on 1 of the bases, chosen by the lessee, on which the review was made; or - (c) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (c)-the rent worked out on 1 of the bases, chosen by the lessee, on which the review was to be made under the void provision. - (8) Subsections (2) to (7) do not apply if- - (a) the lessee is a major lessee; and
+- (d) a fixed actual amount;(e) if the rent is determined as a base rent plus an amount equal to a percentage of the turnover of the lessee's - equal to a percentage of the turnover of the lessee's business-the average rental paid over the previous year, or the stated number of previous years, of the lease; - (f) another basis prescribed by regulation; - (g) a single basis formed by a combination of 2 or more bases mentioned in paragraphs (b) to (f). - (6) If the rent is determined as a base rent plus an amount equal to a percentage of the turnover of the lessee's business the review of the base rent must be made in accordance with subsections (4) and (5). - (7) If, under a retail shop lease, the rent is to be reviewed during the term of the lease or any renewal or extension of the lease, the rent payable for the rental period after the timing of an invalid review is- - (a) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (a)-the same as the rent payable before the timing of the review; or - (b) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (b)-the rent worked out on 1 of the bases, chosen by the lessee, on which the review was made: or - (c) for an invalid review mentioned in subsection (11), definition invalid review, paragraph (c)-the rent worked out on 1 of the bases, chosen by the lessee, on which the review was to be made under the void provision. - (8) Subsections (2) to (7) do not apply if- - (a) the lessee is a major lessee; and - (b) before the lessee enters into the lease, the lessee gives the lessor a written notice stating the lessee agrees that